mbhagwan/statistics-with-python/README.md

 # statistics-with-python

-This repository contains course notes and worked examples.
+### This repository contains course notes and worked examples.

+The following courses will be added: